 - Coco coir

 Plant the cuttings 3 inches (7 cm) into the mix:

 Water it thoroughly the first time.
 Then, keep in shade for 7-15 days.

 After 3-4 weeks, tiny root strings may begin to shoot out.
 Remember to avoid contact with water for the cuts.
 And keep the planted cuttings somewhere warm to avoid root rot.

 If well cared for, your adenium cuttings may bloom 11 months after planting.
 Some growers have 40-50% success while others have 80-90% success with this method.

 If all is good, the propagated cutting can throw out some really nice flowers:

-Please subscribe to their channels.
-It really helps.
-Thanks for visiting, see you again next time!
+Folks subscribe to their channels, it really helps.
+See you again next time!